rodekruis/relief-app/docs/source/index.rst

-Welcome to Lumache's documentation!
+ReliefBox documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**ReliefBox** is a tool for managing the distribution of relief items during humanitarian emergencies.
+Given a list of beneficiaries, ReliefBox tracks *who* received aid and *when*, and makes this information easily available during and after the distribution.

+Main features:
+- *Easy* to use and *fast* to set up.
+- Works both *online* on multiple devices and *offline* on a single device.
+- Supports *multiple distributions* at the same time.
+- Does **not** support multiple items per beneficiary.
+- Does **not** support role-based access control.

+The intended use case is *one-off distributions*, i.e. each beneficiary receiving aid only once.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :doc:`install` it yourself.

 .. note::

-   This project is under active development.
+   1. This project is under active development.
+   2. The software is provided "as is", without warranty of any kind, expressed or implied.
+   3. The developers do not guarantee support to users.

 Contents
 --------